Reflecting through antique curtains inside the Sperry Chalet dormitory. Guide Alison Egan photo.

 All meals are included from lunch on day 1 to lunch on day 6 EXCEPT for the dinner on day 3.
 That meal is on your own.
 We recommend making reservations at the Belton Chalet for a fabulous meal you won’t soon forget!

-Glacier National Park Chalets Ultimate Six Day Tour Itinerary
+Glacier National Park Chalets Ultimate Six Day Hut Hike Itinerary

 Granite Park Chalet and Heaven’s Peak, Glacier National Park, Montana, by Guide Jeff Compton.